 These relationships are enumerated via the INVENTORYPARTNERDOMAIN directive.
-Please see the ads.txt for CTV explainer doc.
+Please see the "ads.txt for CTV explainer doc" (also available at https://iabtechlab.com/ads-txt/) for more details.

 The crawler should fetch entries at one hop from the originating app/ads.txt (any inventorypartnerdomain entries in the partners' ads.txt files should not be consumed)